elexon-data/insights-issues/.github/ISSUE_TEMPLATE/issue-report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**HTTP requests/responses**
+If applicable, add HTTP requests and/or responses to help explain your problem.

 **Additional context**
 Add any other context about the problem here, e.g. the browser you are using (if applicable).